GLMS 1 Chicago Shipbuilding Company

 The records of the Chicago Shipbuilding Co. span the years from 1890 to 1962 and document early twentieth-century shipbuilding on the Great Lakes.
 The bulk of the materials in the collection fall between 1900 and 1950.
 The most significant record series include dry dock ledgers and reports, legal and labor correspondence, South Yard surveys, financial records, and World War I shipbuilding activities.
-13.0 c.f.
+13 cubic feet.

-The records in this collection document the activities of the Toledo/Lucas County Port Authority from 1935 to 1983.
+The records in this collection document the activities of the Toledo/Lucas County Port Authority from the late nineteenth century to the present day.
 The collection includes: minutes, monthly reports, annual reports, correspondence, shipping statistics, engineering reports, financial records, and newsletters.
 The collection provides excellent sources for the study of the operations of a major port authority and the importance of the St. Lawrence Seaway to the economy of an inland port.
-14.0 c. ft.
+26.25 cubic feet.

 GLMS 4 Erik Heyl Papers

 Marine historian Erik Heyl's papers consist of his research notes, correspondence, and illustrations used to produce his most significant work, the six volume EARLY AMERICAN STEAMERS series published between 1953 and 1969.
 The materials in the collection provide excellent documentation of the steamship era in American maritime history.
 Of special interest are Heyl's research notes and illustrations of U.S. and foreign naval vessels of the period.
 6 cubic feet.

 Buffalo, New York